BE/CS/CNS/Bi 191ab: Biomolecular Computation

 The homework will usually be too much to do at the last minute, and planning for this is your responsibility.

-TAs can also be reached by email at (preferred:) cs191_ta * dna.caltech.edu or (less likely to be answered promptly:)
+TAs can also be reached by email at cs191_ta * dna.caltech.edu, but may not be available to answer substantial questions in a timely manner.

-Prof: Wednesdays from 2-3pm in Moore 204 (but 3-4pm Jan 28 only).
-This is for issues that can't be handled by the TA only.
+Prof (Winter term only): Tuesdays 1-2pm in Moore 204.
+This is only for things that can't be handled by the TAs, such as administrative issues.
 Email is answered, though often not quickly, at winfree * caltech.edu.

 None.
 Please attend class.
 Everything you need to know should be presented there.
 The references suggested below are optional further reading, but neither sufficient nor necessary.